vaisest/caesura/README.md

 Edit `config.json` in your preferred text editor.
 Set the following fields for your indexer:
 - `announce_url` Your personal announce URL.
 Find it on upload page.
 - `api_key` Create an API key with `Torrents` permission `Settings > Access Settings > Create an API Key`
-- `content_directory` the directory containing torrent content.
+- `content` the directory containing torrent content.
 Typically this is set as the download directory in your torrent client.
 Defaults to `./content`.
 - `indexer` the id of the indexer: `red`, `pth`, `ops`.
 - `indexer_url` the URL of the indexer: `https://redacted.ch`, `https://orpheus.network`.
 - `output` the directory where transcodes, spectrograms and .torrent files will be written.
 Defaults to `./output`.